code-rishav/vendor-management/README.md

 python manage.py runserver 8080
 ```

-to create peformance data for all the vendors
+to create performance data for all the vendors

 ```sh
 python manage.py task
 ```

-to test the api run the test cases:
+to test the API run the test cases:
 ```sh
 python manage.py test
 ```

-Addtional Improvements
+Additional Improvements
 - Celery can be used to create a scheduled generation of historical performance data for vendors
-- Seprate endpoint for status update should be made, which will help implementing the logic without creating an overhead for post_save or pre_save
+- A separate endpoint for status updates should be made, which will help implement the logic without creating an overhead for post_save or pre_save
+- vendor and purchase order id can be generated using UUID, rather than custom values